-“The microgreens were four- to 40-fold more concentrated with nutrients than their mature counterparts,” says researcher Qin Wang, Ph.D., assistant professor at the University of Maryland in College Park.
+“The microgreens are 6- to 40-times more concentrated with nutrients than their mature counterparts,” says researcher Qin Wang, Ph.D., assistant professor at the University of Maryland in College Park.
 “When we first got the results we had to rush to double and triple check them.”

-For example, red cabbage microgreens had 40 times more Vitamin E and six times more vitamin C than mature red cabbage.
-Cilantro microgreens had three times more beta-carotene than mature cilantro.
+For example, red cabbage microgreens had 40 times more Vitamin E and six times more vitamin C than mature red cabbage and six times more Vitamin C than Blueberries.

 Researchers evaluated levels of four groups of vital nutrients, including vitamin K, vitamin C, vitamin E, lutein, and beta-carotene, in 25 different commercially grown microgreens.

 The results are published in the Journal of Agricultural and Food Chemistry.